RamitKataria/top-down-shooter/README.md

 interesting project to me because it is the best offline program to make with the skills I currently have in my opinion.

+## User Stories

+- As a user, I want to be able to move my player in one of 4 directions by 1 unit.

+- As a user, I want to be able to view a list of all the objects on in the game along with their coordinates

+- As a user, I want to be able to add a bullet in the game facing in the direction the player moved last.

+- As a user, I want to be able to view a list of all the coordinates occupied by walls.